 This Chargrilled Summer Salad Recipe Will Up Your Dinner Game

-Feels like it might be another warm day here in Scotland - so here is a delicious salad recipe that is perfect for dining alfresco.
-We’ll share this, and more from the summer essential, BBQ cookbook Charred by Genevieve Taylor (Quadrille, priced at £13.45) over the next few days to have you chargrilling like a pro by the weekend.
+Feels like it might be another warm day here in Scotland - so here is a delicious salad recipe that is perfect for dining alfresco from our go-to summer essential, BBQ cookbook Charred by Genevieve Taylor (Quadrille.

 The combination of sweet charred carrots, creamy ricotta and crunchy nuts is quite simply addictive.
 If you’ve never grilled a carrot before, do it now.
 They are an absolute revelation and show just how good fire-cooked vegetables can be.